sisinflab-swot/cowl/docs/howto/index.rst

 instances.
 The base mechanism for querying a :class:`CowlOntology` is invoking its iterator member functions, which generally accept :class:`CowlIterator` instances.

-:class:`CowlIterator` is a wrapper around a function that gets called for every element matched by the query.
+:class:`CowlIterator` is a wrapper around a function that is called for every element matched by the query.
 By providing a generic context pointer, you can plug any custom data structure (loggers, collections, etc.), which allows for arbitrarily complex queries.